nullbleed/pun/README.md

 If used as a cron job start with the `-q` option or set `OUTPUT=none` in the config file.
 In this mode you may send the output via cron mail.

+### Telegram

+For use with Telegram, install [telegram-cli](https://github.com/vysheng/tg) Telegram has to be configured as root user at the moment to access the mail-file(/var/lib/pun/mail_save.txt).
+Pun also needs root-rights to use `pacman -Sy`, so telegram-cli runs as root.
+We try to fix it, so telegram-cli doesn't run as root-user.

 Configuration
 -------------